I am physically located in Brooklyn, New York, USA. I use he/him pronouns.

 What I Do

 I craft websites and applications that are powerful, functional, and easy-to-use.
 The tools of my trade are clean code and strong design, backed by usability and web standards for results that work for every user.
-I've worked with both remote and colocated teams on large and small projects.
+I've worked with both remote and colocated teams on large and small projects, leading engineers and collaborating closely with product managers and designers.

 I’m a full-stack developer who cares deeply about the craft of software.
 My ideal software project takes me from interface design and spec writing, to architecture and development, and through to documentation and monitoring.
 I don't believe a project is complete until it's stable, documented, and correct, with elegant code (when it’s right), automated testing (when it’s appropriate), and optimization (when it’s needed).

-- Scalable, database-driven web application development using a variety of frameworks: ASP.NET MVC on C#, Flask on Python, and PHP.
+- Scalable, database-driven web application development using a variety of frameworks.

-- Architecture, design, and capacity planning of large-scale, user-facing services, including configuration management with Chef and monitoring with Nagios.
+- Architecture, design, and capacity planning of large-scale, user-facing services, on hardware and Kubernetes.

 - User experience investigation, study, and design.